ampproject/amphtml/extensions/amp-story/amp-story.md

 ##### landscape

 The `landscape` component can be used for alternative formats of content, like videos.
-This component requires the following fields: `title`, `url`, and an `image`.
-You can also optionally add a `category` field, which will add a subtitle on top of the title.
+This component requires the following fields: `title`, `url`, and `image`.
+Optionally, you can add a `category` field, which displays a subheading above the title.

 ```json
 {